Yvonne De Carlo: 1940–1942: Beginnings in Hollywood

 In May 1941, she appeared in a revue, Hollywood Revels, at the Orpheum Theatre.
 A critic from the Los Angeles Times who reviewed it said the "dancing of Yvonne de Carlo is especially notable."
-She also made her debut on network radio with Edmund Lowe and Victor McLaglen, who were performing extracts from a series based on their Flagg-Quint performances.
+She also made her debut on network radio with Edmund Lowe and Victor McLaglen, who were performing extracts from a series based on their Flagg-Quirt performances.

 De Carlo wanted to act.
-At the encouragement of her friend Artie Shaw, who offered to pay her wages for a month, she quit the Florentine Gardens and hired a talent agent, Jack Pomeroy.
+At the encouragement of her friend Artie Shaw, who offered to pay her wages for a month, she quit the Florentine Gardens and hired talent agent Jack Pomeroy.
 Pomeroy got De Carlo an uncredited role as a bathing beauty in a Columbia Pictures B film, Harvard, Here I Come (1941).
-She had one line ("Nowadays a girl must show a front") in a scene with the film's star, boxer Maxie Rosenbloom.
-Her salary was $25 and her work in the film got her into the Screen Actors Guild.
+She had one line ("Nowadays a girl must show a front") in a scene with the film's star, ex-boxer Maxie Rosenbloom.
+Her salary was $25 and her work got her into the Screen Actors Guild.
+While at Columbia she was featured in a two-reel collegiate comedy, The Kink of the Campus (1941).
+She also starred in The Lamp of Memory (1942), a three-minute musical film designed to be shown in coin-operated "Soundies" movie jukeboxes.

 When no other acting jobs came her way, she decided to return to the chorus line and auditioned for Earl Carroll, who hired her.
 While working for Carroll, she won a one-line part in This Gun for Hire (1942) at Paramount.
-Carroll found out and fired her, as he did not allow his dancers to work outside the nightclub without his permission.
-She asked Granlund if he could rehire her and he did.
-In December 1941, she was dancing in the revue Glamour Over Hollywood at the Gardens.
+Carroll found out and fired her, as he did not allow his dancers to work outside the nightclub without permission.
+She asked Granlund if he would rehire her, and he did.
+In December 1941, she was dancing in the Glamour Over Hollywood revue at the Gardens.
 America's entry into World War II saw De Carlo and other Florentine dancers busy entertaining troops at USO shows.
 A skilled horsewoman, she also appeared in a number of West Coast rodeos.